Nick Foligno

-Nicholas Foligno (/fəˈliːnoʊ/; born October 31, 1987) is an American professional ice hockey left winger and captain for the Chicago Blackhawks of the National Hockey League (NHL).
+Nicholas Foligno (/fəˈliːnoʊ/; born October 31, 1987) is an American professional hockey player who is a left winger for the Minnesota Wild of the National Hockey League (NHL).
 He was selected in the first round, 28th overall by the Ottawa Senators during the 2006 NHL entry draft.
-Foligno was traded to the Columbus Blue Jackets six years later, and eventually was named the team's captain for six seasons.
+Foligno was traded to the Columbus Blue Jackets six years later.

-His father, Mike Foligno, is a veteran of over 1,000 career NHL games, while his brother, Marcus Foligno, plays for the Minnesota Wild.
+His father, Mike Foligno, is a veteran of over 1,000 career NHL games, while his brother, Marcus Foligno, is his teammate on the Wild.

 Playing career

 Amateur

 As a youth, Foligno played in the 2000 and 2001 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Hershey, Pennsylvania.

 Foligno began the 2003–04 season with the USA Hockey National Team Development Program's under-17 team, where he had seven goals and 16 points.
 He moved up to the under-18 team, which at the time played in the North American Hockey League (NAHL), where in 43 games, Foligno scored eight goals and 20 points.
 In seven playoff games, Foligno had two goals and three points.

 Foligno appeared in four games with the under-18 team in 2004–05, getting two goals and an assist.

 After his tenure with the Development Program, Foligno joined the Sudbury Wolves of the Ontario Hockey League (OHL), who were coached by his father, Mike Foligno.
 In his rookie season in 2004–05, Foligno had ten goals and 38 points in 65 games.
 He played his first game with the Wolves on September 24, 2004, earning no points in a 3–1 win over the Ottawa 67's.
 Foligno registered his first OHL point, an assist, in a 6–1 win over the Erie Otters on September 26, 2004.
 It took Foligno 23 games, but he scored his first career OHL goal on November 20, 2004, beating Kitchener Rangers goaltender Dan Turple in a 6–3 loss.
 In the playoffs, Foligno had five goals and ten points in 12 games, as Sudbury lost to the Ottawa 67's in the second round of the playoffs.

 Foligno saw his offensive production increase during his second season with the Wolves in 2005–06, as he led the club with 70 points, scoring 24 goals and 46 assists, while registering 146 penalty minutes, helping the Wolves to the post-season.
 In ten playoff games, Foligno had a goal and four points as Sudbury was swept by the Peterborough Petes in the second round.

 Foligno returned to the Wolves for a third season in 2006–07, as he scored a team high 31 goals and 88 points in 66 games, helping Sudbury clinch a playoff berth.
 In the post-season, he scored 12 goals and 29 points in 21 games to finish with the second highest point total in the League; Sudbury, however, lost to the Plymouth Whalers in six games in the J. Ross Robertson Cup finals.